Skip to content

 Billing clients for time-based projects?
 Paymo is the way to go.
 While the app is primarily a project management and time-tracking solution, the invoicing feature is no slouch.
 And keeping those three functions under one roof makes billing for your time super quick and convenient.

-Paymo's free plan is among the more restrictive—with a limit of one user and three clients—but the upgrade to a paid plan is super manageable when the time comes.
+Paymo's free plan has gotten more generous—with unlimited users and invoices, across 5 clients—and the upgrade to a paid plan is super manageable when the time comes.
 And you can get more out of the free plan when you connect Paymo with Zapier to automate reconciling invoice payments with your accounting software, adding new clients to Paymo, and more.

-What's included in Paymo's free plan: Unlimited invoices and time tracking for up to 3 clients, 50 tasks, and 1 user
+What's included in Paymo's free plan: Unlimited users, invoices, tasks, and time tracking for up to 5 clients

 Paymo payment processing fees: Free users can accept payments through third-party gateways, including Stripe, Authorize.net, or PayPal—transaction fees vary for each.
 Paid users can apply for the native PM Payments by Paymo to accept credit card payments at 2.6% + $0.30 per transaction (intro rate) and ACH payments for 1% per transaction.